syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Hyperlink-Cells.md

 # Hyperlink Cells in UWP Pivot Grid

-The SfPivotGrid allows hyperlinking of cells to retrieve detailed information about a particular cell.
+The Pivot Grid allows hyperlinking of cells to retrieve detailed information about a particular cell.
 Hyperlink can be individually applied to the following cells:

 * Column header cells.
 * Row header cells.